rookieroo/next-on-pages-starter/README.md

 # next-on-pages-starter
-using nextjs &amp; next-on-pages to deploy cloudflare pages
+using nextjs &amp; next-on-pages deploy to cloudflare pages using elysia deploy to cloudflare workers